damo-land/cogito/README.md

-# WYSIWYG Markdown Editor Chrome Extension
+# cogito - WYSIWYG Markdown Editor

 A privacy-first WYSIWYG markdown editor that replaces Chrome's new tab page with instant note-taking functionality.